HomeResourcesBlogCanada ELD compliance rules and regulations: Know the specifications

 When is location data recorded by an ELD?

-Location data must be recorded by an ELD at 60-minute intervals when the vehicle is in motion, and when the driver powers up and shuts down the engine, changes duty status and operating jurisdiction, and indicates personal use or yard moves.
+• Location data must be recorded by an ELD at 60-minute intervals when the vehicle is in motion, and when the driver powers up and shuts down the engine, changes duty status and operating jurisdiction, and indicates personal use or yard moves.
+HOS event locations are displayed as the location’s distance, in kilometers, to the nearest significant city or town.
 Location data is not recorded during personal use of a CMV.

 Finding the right telematics ELD solution